 As an undergraduate student you will study Personal Development Planning throughout your course, whatever subject you choose.
 This is designed to assist you in preparing for Postgraduate study or entry into the world of work after you graduate.
 Student feedback regularly indicates that this is a valued aspect of their studies, as is the extent and quality of the tutorial support they receive.

 Our dedicated team of tutors all see their role as educator and practitioner as symbiotically linked and the feedback we get from students is a great source of pride and encouragement to us all, but the thing we are most proud of is the effort and success of our students, many of whom go on to employment in different areas of the art and design industries.

 We offer daytime and evening courses in drawing suitable for all levels, from complete beginners to experienced artists and creative professionals.
-Arts and crafts courses may take place outside of the studio, at the Minories galleries and gardens.
+Arts and crafts courses may take place outside of the studio.
 The Printmaking courses run on-site and in our Art School print room, and art history lectures and in-conversations with contemporary artists on both sites are bookable ticketed events.
 All courses available from September.
 Prices vary depending on the nature of the course (Extra cost for some materials may be incurred).